 Priscilla Gilman is the author of The Anti-Romantic Child: A Story of Unexpected Joy (Harper), a beautiful exploration of one woman’s expectations and hopes for her children, her family, and herself, and of the ways in which we are all capable of reimagining our lives and finding joy in the most unexpected circumstances.
 Priscilla grew up in New York City and graduated from Yale summa cum laude and phi beta kappa, with exceptional distinction in the English major.
 She went on to earn her masters and Ph.D. in English and American literature at Yale, and spent two years as an assistant professor of English at Yale and four years as an assistant professor of English at Vassar College before leaving academia in 2006.
 From 2006-2011, she worked as a literary agent at Janklow & Nesbit Associates, representing a wide range of literary fiction, inspirational memoir, wellness, and psychology/education books.
 During these years, she also taught poetry appreciation to inmates in a restorative justice program and to New York City public school students, and spoke at numerous early childhood and education conferences and events.

 Gilman writes about literature, parenting, autism, and education and reviews fiction and literary non-fiction for the Daily Beast, The New York Times Book Review, The New York Times’ Motherlode, The Chicago Tribune, MORE, O: The Oprah Magazine, the Boston Globe, and Huff Post Parents.
 Her December 2012 New York Times op-ed, “Don’t Blame Autism for Newtown,” was the most shared piece on the site for two days after its publication and her August 25th 2013 New York Times Book Review Back Page Essay, “Early Reader,” both went viral.
 A prize-winning teacher with a background in the performing arts, Gilman is a captivating speaker whose warmth, dynamism, and accessibility make her a highly sought-after speaker for schools, conferences, and organizations.
-She is a Scholar/Facilitator for the New York Council for the Humanities and teaches literature classes at Mt Sinai Medical School, leads a private memoir workshop in New York City, and is writing her second book.
+She is a Scholar/Facilitator for the New York Council for the Humanities and teaches literature classes at Mt Sinai Medical School, leads book groups and private memoir workshops, and is writing her second book.
 She lives in New York City with her family.